Murali Pillai: 2020 general election

 On 30 June 2020, after submitting his nomination papers for the election, Pillai claimed on social media that there was an online attack against his son, who was convicted of an offence.
 It was alleged that it was a deliberate attack on his candidacy.
-Chee, his election opponent from SDP, criticised the attack.
+Chee, his election opponent from SDP, criticised the attack, noting that while they had political differences, this should not degenerate into smears against candidates or family members.

 During the campaign period, Pillai was criticised by Chee Soon Juan from the Singapore Democratic Party for the fulfilment, delays, and safety issues in his constituency projects.
 Pillai was also publicly criticised by one of his constituents on Facebook for being unempathetic to her housing issues, suggesting to her that marriage was the solution to her issues.
-Pillai still won the election with 54.80% of the valid votes.
+Pillai won the election with 54.80% of the valid votes.

 During the COVID-19 pandemic, Pillai was criticised by Chee for allowing a gathering of seniors to take place.
 Pillai attended the event in his position as the adviser to Bukit Batok's Grassroots Organisations.
 Pillai defended against the criticism by saying that precautions were in place for the dinner.

 On 13 May 2024, it was announced that Pillai was appointed to minister of state in the Ministry of Law and Ministry of Transport, an appointment that he would only take on from 1 July 2024.
 He resigned from Rajah & Tann on the effective date of the appointment.
 He is one of two backbenchers promoted to a full-time political office in that announcement, the other being Shawn Huang.
+On the appointment, Pillai noted that his decision to go into politics full-time was "motivated by a sense of duty", and he only did so after getting the support of his family and wife.

 2025 general election

 Pillai contested in the 2025 general election in a PAP team for Jurong East–Bukit Batok GRC.
 On 3 May 2025, the team were duly elected after securing 76.66 percent of the vote in the area against Red Dot United.
 In the course of the election campaigning, Pillai warned against populism and polarization in society from politics.
+In August 2025, Pillai was appointed to spearhead a new committee seeking to strengthen the Singapore Indian community, and serves as an advisor for another committee seeking to strengthen the community's identity and its youth.